Photo cred (above): bassmaster.com

 Luckily there is!
-Gerald Swindle gave us a brilliant insight on his unique approach…Including a tip that surprised even me!
+Gerald Swindle gave us a brilliant insight into his unique approach…Including a tip that surprised even me!

-Should be even be on the water when its cold?
+Should even be on the water when it’s cold?
 What spots should we be fishing?

 If you ask Gerald, it’s an astounding ‘YES!”
-He emphasizes that the bass are still in the water eating and being bass…their not going anywhere.
+He emphasizes that the bass are still in the water eating and being bass… they’re not going anywhere.

 He reminds us that bass movement is a process.
 They just go bolting to the middle of the lake the first week or two of cold weather!
 Don’t fall into that trap.

 If you really want to catch’em you need to fish your typical fall locations and just slow down.